Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Details of the approach

 As \(\cjs\) is not invariant to the sign of the parameter values, \(\cjs(P(\theta)\|Q(\theta)) \neq \cjs(P(-\theta)\|Q(-\theta))\), we use \(\max(\cjs_{\text{dist}}(P(\theta)\|Q(\theta)),\cjs_{\text{dist}}(P(-\theta)\|Q(-\theta)))\) to account for this and ensure applicability regardless of possible transformations applied to posterior draws that may change the sign.

 In our approach, we compare the ECDFs of the base posterior to the perturbed posteriors.
 The ECDF of the base posterior is estimated from the base posterior draws, whereas the ECDFs of the perturbed posteriors are estimated by first weighting the base draws with the importance weights.
-As described in \citet{nguyenNonparametricJensenShannonDivergence2015}, when using ECDFs, the integrals in Equations~(\ref{eq:cjs}) and (\ref{eq:cjsdist}) reduce to sums, which allows for efficient computation.
+The ECDF is a step-function derived from the draws.
+In an unweighted ECDF, the heights of each step are all equal to \(1/S\), where \(S\) is the number of draws.
+In the weighted ECDF, the heights of the steps are equal to the normalised importance weights of each draw.
+As described by \citet{nguyenNonparametricJensenShannonDivergence2015}, when using ECDFs, the integrals in Equations~(\ref{eq:cjs}) and (\ref{eq:cjsdist}) reduce to sums, which allows for efficient computation.